unitof/self-docs/pieces/theft-of-cryptopunk-1484/main.md

 Until I noticed it in my wallet on the Amtrak, September 2022.

-I felt dissonant for having timed something so perfectly in this world was also so suspicious of, felt icky for suddenly having something worth lifechanging amounts of money I didn't exactly earn, felt pride for getting into something early and timing my forgetfulness just right, felt lucky, felt maybe I could actually buy an apartment one day.
+I felt dissonant for having timed something so perfectly in this world I am also suspicious of, felt icky for suddenly having something worth lifechanging amounts of money I didn't exactly earn, felt pride for getting into something early and timing my forgetfulness just right, felt lucky, felt excited to maybe actually buy a home.

 I knew enough to know even the least "rare" punks were selling around $80,000 USD, and that I wanted some help from trusted others to sell smartly.
 I told three people, started preparing to sell, and planning for smart money handling.
 Two weeks later, I was tricked into giving CryptoPunk #1484 away for free.